JEE Main Practice Papers & Sample Papers (With Solutions) | Free PDF Download

 The last 1-2 months are absolutely critical for intensive practice with JEE Main sample paper PDFs.
 From the first week of December, aim for at least two full-length tests weekly.

-Studies of past toppers show those who solved over 10,000 problems during preparation had significantly higher success rates in both JEE Main and Advanced.
+Studies of past toppers show that those who solved over 10,000 problems during preparation had significantly higher success rates in both JEE Main and Advanced.
 Your goal: solve as many tests as possible in the final 15 days.

 Final phase schedule: